rac7hel/planning-stories-neurally/README.md

 ## Results

-Search results on the [Sabre benchmark problems](https://github.com/sgware/sabre-benchmarks) are discussed in the paper.
-The complete transcripts from these searches are included [here](results/).
+Search results for the [Sabre benchmark problems](https://github.com/sgware/sabre-benchmarks) are discussed in the paper, and complete transcripts from these searches are included [here](results/).